1. Is Your Idea an Invention?

 • List all patents that you consider relevant to your inventive step, either as prior or competing art.

-• List any that you can’t yet make a decision about (for example, because they’re in
+• List any that you can’t yet make a decision about (for example, because they’re in a foreign language or there’s too little information available).

 • Short-list the patents that you think pose the biggest threat to your inventive step or the claims you might want to make for it.